Top

 Imagine a policyholder who uses a robotic exoskeleton to regain mobility after an injury.
 The device malfunctions, causing a fall that leads to fatal injuries.
 The insurer may respond with several theories:

-This type of dispute shows how wearable robotics can complicate the claims process.
+This type of dispute shows how wearable robotics can complicate the claims process and create opportunities for insurers to reinterpret long standing definitions of risk.

 Can Attorneys Help in Exoskeleton Denials?